 When I was growing up, I thought this was the Empire State Building.
 Turns out it was the tallest building West of the Mississippi for many years.
 The Smith Tower was locally famous for having copper-clad elevators with live elevator girls.
 I think those elevator operators are still there.
 The top floor is the Chinese room and the very top, in the pyramid, is someone’s home, designed by Jim Castanes.
 They charge $6 now to go to the top.
 A bargain, compared to the Space Needle….

-Forget Krispee-Kremes.
+Forget Krispy Kreme.
 This is the new donut.
 Small batches made with high-quality ingredients here in Seattle.
-Two brothers, Mark and Mike Klebeck, have stumbled upon a winning combination, great donuts, good coffee and cutting-edge/retro architecture to attract a devoted clientelle of donut & coffee lovers from around the area.
-Like Roadside Attractions of yore, the Wedgewood Top Pot sports a gigantic plaster donut and palm trees (shades of Mad, Mad World) to attract attention.
-Combine that with the delicious smells eminating from the old recycled gas station, and you’ve got lines around the block on Saturday and Sunday morning.
+Two brothers, Mark and Mike Klebeck, have stumbled upon a winning combination of great donuts, good coffee, and cutting-edge/retro architecture to attract a devoted clientele of donut & coffee lovers from around the area.
+Like roadside attractions of yore, the Wedgwood Top Pot sports a gigantic plaster donut and palm trees (shades of Mad, Mad World) to attract attention.
+Combine that with the delicious smells emanating from the old recycled gas station, and you’ve got lines around the block on Saturday and Sunday morning.

 Though Seattle is still a young city, growing and changing, much of its short past is already lost-but not forgotten.
 Generations of Seattleites have fond memories of restaurants, local television shows, stores, and other landmarks that evoke a less sophisticated, more informal city.
 This new book explores Seattle at a time when timber and fish were more lucrative than airplanes and computers, when the city was a place of kitschy architecture and homespun humor and was full of boundless hope for a brighter future.
 These rare and vintage images hearken back to the marvels of the 1962 World’s Fair, shopping trips to Frederick & Nelson and I. Magnin, dinners at Rosellini’s, dancing at the Trianon Ballroom, traveling on the ferry Kalakala, rooting for baseball’s Rainiers, and local personalities including Stan Boreson, J. P. Patches, and Wunda Wunda.